Lindsey Dryden: Career

 Her other producing credits include short documentary Little Ones (dir: Joanna Coates, 2013), and a verite documentary series with the ACLU about transgender civil rights (2018).
 She co-produced Sheffield Doc/Fest VR award-winning Unrest VR (2017), with Jennifer Brea, Arnaud Colinart and Amaury La Burthe, and in 2013 was nominated Best Producer at Underwire, a festival celebrating female filmmakers, for Little Ones.
 The film was developed as part of the London Borough Film Fund Challenge.

-Dryden is a founding member of Queer Producers Collective and FWD-DOC, a recent Filmmaker-In-Residence at Jacob Burns Film Center in New York, and an artist-in-residence at Somerset House Studios.
-She frequently consults, mentors, speaks on panels and offers masterclasses, including at Sheffield Doc/Fest and Women In Film & Television.
-She is the 2019 Simon Relph Memorial Bursary awardee.
+Dryden is a founding member of Queer Producers Collective, a co-founder of FWD-Doc: Filmmakers with Disabilities, the 2025 SXSW Janet Pierson Champion Award winner, a 2024 Concordia Fellow, a 2022 Sundance Documentary Producers Lab Fellow, the 2019 Simon Relph Memorial Bursary awardee, a recent Filmmaker-In-Residence at Jacob Burns Film Center in New York, and an artist-in-residence at Somerset House Studios.
+She frequently consults, mentors, speaks on panels and offers masterclasses, including for BAFTA, SXSW, Ffilm Cymru Wales, Channel 4, Doc Society and Women In Film & Television.